bobbydevarapu/dt_Assignment/README.md

 This project is provided as-is for educational purposes.
 Tell me if you want a license added (MIT, Apache-2.0, etc.).

 ---

-If you'd like any wording changed or extra sections (contributing, CI), tell me which and I'll update the README.